 Applicants could apply for the scheme if:

-- your proposal addresses interdisciplinary research spanning two or more GCRF thematic areas, including at least one of the themes from the sub-set ‘Human Rights, Good Governance and Social Justice’.
-The proposal must ultimately benefit the economic development and welfare of developing countries (i.e. compliant with the ODA guidelines)
+- your proposed research addresses two or more GCRF thematic areas.
+The proposal must ultimately benefit the economic development and welfare of developing countries (i.e. compliant with the ODA guidelines).

-- your proposal falls within the remit of more than one of the UK academies
+- your proposal falls within the remit of the UK academies and is interdisciplinary.